How To Install a Kitchen Soap Dispenser

 - Soap dispenser kit

-How to Install a Liquid Soap Dispenser
+How To Install a Kitchen Soap Dispenser

-- Make sure to center the soap dispenser.
+Make sure to center the soap dispenser.
 In many cases, the hole is larger than the housing of the soap dispenser, and this leaves you some room to center it as you like.

-- Now you can fill the dispenser with soap by lifting straight up on the soap pump to remove it and pouring the soap in from the top.
+Now you can fill the dispenser with soap by lifting straight up on the soap pump to remove it and pouring the soap in from the top.
 Use a small funnel to help get the soap in the opening, if necessary.